-Туре Detailed information Format Comments Qualitative information Simplified block diagram listing inputs/ process steps & outputs across the value chain ppt/ pdf Required for the auditor to: Clarify the working hypotheses and plant configuration Understand the relevant inputs to be considered Make sure the GHG calculation is developed on the good scope Description of all inputs: origin/renewability (if relevant) ppt/ pdf High level description of downstream (after FOB 37) activities envisaged ppt/ pdf Quantitative information Heat & mass balance for all the different process steps xls Required for the auditor to: • Check the calculation scope and hypotheses • check consistency • Make sure that the methodology is correctly implemented Utilities consumption for all the different process steps (incl. what share of inputs/ outputs will be renewable) xls Emission factors for all the different inputs (incl. upstream emissions) based on the EU RED methodology or relevant official sources xls Carbon Footprint (CFP) calculation model detailing the operations performed at each process step and underlying the results xls Resulting final CFP for each products and/ or plant operating regime and % of GHG emissions reduction compared to the Fossil Fuel Comparator xls High-level mass balance tool allowing to follow a production batch over time xls Information above detailed for downstream (after FOB) activities envisaged xls
+Туре Detailed information Format Comments Qualitative information Simplified block diagram listing inputs/ process steps & outputs across the value chain ppt/ pdf Required for the auditor to: Clarify the working hypotheses and plant configuration Understand the relevant inputs to be considered Make sure the GHG calculation is developed on the good scope Description of all inputs: origin/ renewability (if relevant) ppt/ pdf High level description of downstream (after FOB 41) activities envisaged ppt/ pdf Quantitative information Heat & mass balance for all the different process steps xls Required for the auditor to: Check the calculation scope and hypotheses check consistency Make sure that the methodology is correctly implemented Utilities consumption for all the different process steps (incl. what share of inputs/ outputs will be renewable) xls Emission factors for all the different inputs (incl. upstream emissions) based on the EU RED methodology or relevant official sources xls Carbon Footprint (CFP) calculation model detailing the operations performed at each process step and underlying the results xls info@certifhy.eu www.cerifhy.eu company/CertifhyEU

-37 FOB - free on board
+41 FOB - free on board